-- The maintenance debtor's working tools and objects essential for the exercise of their profession or professional training are also exempt from seizure, unless the maintenance debtor specifies that they may be seized, if the enforcement is for the payment of their purchase price or the cost of their repair or if they are seized as elements incorporated in a commercial establishment.
+- the maintenance debtor's working tools and objects essential for the exercise of their profession or professional training are also exempt from seizure, unless the maintenance debtor indicates that they may be seized, if the enforcement is for the payment of their purchase price or the cost of their repair, or if they are seized as elements incorporated in a commercial establishment;

 When a maintenance claim is recovered, the aforementioned rules on absolute and relative seizability apply.

 As a rule, when it comes to property partially seized during maintenance enforcement, the amount that can be seized is higher than in enforcement founded on other claims, as will be explained below.

 Two-thirds of the net salaries, wages, periodic amounts received as retirement pension or any other social benefits, insurance, accident indemnity, annuity, or payment of any kind that ensure the maintenance debtor's sustenance are unseizable.

 This unseizability has a maximum limit equivalent to three national minimum wages at the time of each seizure and a minimum limit, when the maintenance debtor has no other income, equivalent to one national minimum wage.
 When the outstanding debts are for maintenance, an amount equivalent to a full non-contributory pension cannot be seized.